WordPress for Absolute Beginners: Where to Start in 2026

 Step 6: Pick a Modern, Mobile-Friendly Theme

 Themes control how your site looks.
 There are thousands to choose from, both free and premium.
-In 2025, themes are more dynamic than ever thanks to the Full Site Editing (FSE) capabilities of WordPress 6.x and above.
+In 2026, themes are more dynamic than ever thanks to the Full Site Editing (FSE) capabilities of WordPress 6.x and above.
+If you want a deep look at your options, our guide on choosing the right WordPress theme as a beginner covers exactly what to look for in 2026.

 For absolute beginners, here’s what to look for: